mysociety/mysoc-validator/README.md

 XML based formats are tested to round-trip with themselves, but not to be string identical with the original source.

-To use as a cli validator :
+To use as a cli validator:

 ```bash
 python -m mysoc_validator validate --path <path-to-people.json> --type popolo